AsynchronousAI/cobalt/README.md

-# lxx
+# cobalt
 ## What is it?
-lxx is meant to be a *modernized* version of C/C++ based on Lua source code.
-This is written in C and LXX so it is ultraportable.
+cobalt is meant to be a *modernized* version of C/C++ based on Lua source code.
+This is written in C and cobalt so it is ultraportable.
 ## Why?
-Lua is a great language but it has some flaws.
-Lxx is meant to fix these flaws and make it more low level with features such as accessing C macros, manual memory management, classes for real OOP, real threads (not coroutines 🤮), and more.
+Lua is a great language but it has some flaws. cobalt is meant to fix these flaws and make it more low level with features such as accessing C macros, manual memory management, classes for real OOP, real threads (not coroutines 🤮), and more.
 ## Example code
-[This](/Examples.md) markdown file has short examples of LXX code.
+[This](/Examples.md) markdown file has short examples of cobalt code.
 This shows real short working code that can do really cool stuff.
-[This](/lxx-1.0.0-tests) test directory has ~100 example LXX files.
-This shows more specific longer tests and examples of LXX code.
-Most of these were ported from LuaJIT and rewritten in LXX using lua-lxx.
+[This](/cobalt-1.0.0-tests) test directory has ~100 example cobalt files.
+This shows more specific longer tests and examples of cobalt code.
+Most of these were ported from LuaJIT and rewritten in cobalt using lua-cobalt.
 ## Building
-LXX at the moment requires you to build it and does not offer prebuilt binaries.
+cobalt at the moment requires you to build it and does not offer prebuilt binaries.
 This will change in the future.

 You must have Make installed and CMake must export to Make
 ### Dependencies